 The Physical Changes and Depression After a Cocaine High

 Days that follow the cocaine use period often reveal as much information about a cocaine problemcocaine high.
 Family members are often privy to this part of the cycle of drug abuse, which can aid them in identifying the suspected drug problem.

 After a period of bingeing, cocaine users will often crash.
 They may feel tired, lethargic, depressed,or be completely unanimated for days.
 Many will crave the drug again, feeling that using even more cocaine is the only way to fend off these uncomfortable feelings.

 There are also physical issues that can occur after a cocaine binge.
 These will vary depending on the method of ingestion but can include:

 - Lost sense of smell

-- Marks at the injection site
+- Marks at any possible injection site3

 Cocaine Abuse and Addiction Treatment

 If you believe that your loved one is living with a cocaine abuse or addiction problem, don’t wait for things to spiral out of control.
 Supportive psychotherapeutic treatment and intervention can help your loved one put cocaine abuse in the past and move forward toward a more healthy and balanced future.

 Learn more about Black Bear Lodge’s evidence-based cocaine addiction treatment program by calling now.
 We’re standing by to assist you.